nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a Project : `delete`

-Deletes the specified Project from HR Pro Max++.
+Deletes the specified Project from Project list.

 Format: `delete INDEX`

 * Deletes the project at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed Project list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd project in HR Pro Max++.
+* `list` followed by `delete 2` deletes the 2nd project in Project list.
 * `find Betsy` followed by `delete 1` deletes the 1st project in the results of the `find` command.

 ### Clearing all entries : `clear`